richardshuai/garbagenet/README.md

 # garbagenet
-Classifying types of trash for waste sorting
+Convolutional neural network to classifying types of trash